Dr Colin Mackie

 - Colin Mackie, Valerie Fogleman, Kim Bradley, Stephen McCarthy, Phil Crowcroft, Max Folkett, Paul Corrigan, Chris Dailly, Financial Provision: protecting the environment and the public purse (2016) European Union Network for the Implementation and Enforcement of Environmental Law (IMPEL).

-- the Centre for Business Law and Practice,
+- Co-Director of the Centre for Business Law and Practice

 I have taught on the following modules: